slightlynybbled/manufacturing/docs/plotting.rst

 ---------

 The PPK plot takes all of the data - not just a sample - and determines the process capability.
-This is not a snapshot in time but a look at the entire history, which can be deceiving.
+This is not a snapshot in time but a look at the entire history.
+Careful, which this can be can be deceiving!

 The ``manufacturing.ppk_plot`` will estimate the distribution based on the input data, calculate the Ppk, mean, standard deviation, and the estimated % out of control